ynarter/EE313/Project/README.md

 • Input waves are 1kHz and 20kHz sine waves with 0.1mV amplitude.

 • The circuit generates its own biasing.
+The circuit consists of 6 NPN BJTs.

 • A double balanced mixing cell is used.

-Given 1kHz and 20kHz sinewaves the output of the circuit is the multiplication of these two signals.
+• Given 1kHz and 20kHz sinewaves the output of the circuit is the multiplication of these two signals.
+Please refer to the report for results and further implementation details.